com-480-data-visualization/GSP/MS1/README.md

 We take a critical stance on the meritocratic narrative often associated with Olympic success, which tends to focus on absolute achievements without considering the resources available to different countries.
 By analyzing the efficiency of medal wins in relation to GDP, we aim to provide a more nuanced perspective on Olympic success that accounts for economic disparities among nations.

 We will explore the temporal evolution of this relationship, as well as the differences across various sports, to identify patterns and insights that may not be immediately apparent from raw medal counts alone.

+TODO
+We use GDP per capita rather than total GDP because we hypothesise that Olympic performance is more meaningfully related to resources available per person than to total economic size, which is strongly affected by population.

 ### Exploratory Data Analysis